SilckRoad-MarcoPolo/SilkRoad_AI_API/README.md

 ![Silk Road Logo](./silkroad.jpg)

+"The journey is long, but with the right path and perseverance, you'll discover new worlds of knowledge."
+— Marco Polo

 ## Files

 - `app.py`: Contains the FastAPI application code to serve job recommendations via an API endpoint.